MicrosoftDocs/power-automate-docs/flow-docs/replace-workflows-with-flows.md

 to retrieve quote line items.

-With flows, this is easier to build as demonstrated in the walkthrough later that covers some of the Microsoft Flow capabilities to support the scenario.
+With flows, this is easier to build as demonstrated in the walkthrough later that covers some of the Power Automate capabilities to support the scenario.
 This
 includes:

 -   Creating a flow that runs on demand